 Study Reveals Fibromyalgia Sufferers Choose CBD Over Pain Medications

-A study conducted by the University of Michigan Medical School and the National Fibromyalgia Association was published on May 21, 2021, on the use of cannabidiol (CBD) among fibromyalgia sufferers and whether using CBD changed their pain medication routine.
+The University of Michigan Medical School and the National Fibromyalgia Association conducted a CBD study that was published on May 21, 2021.
+This study sought to learn whether fibromyalgia sufferers use cannabidiol (CBD), and whether using CBD changed their pain medication routine.

 What is CBD?